 Almost every airline offers some extra legroom seating option on their planes, but few have gone as far as Delta – especially in offering them on more and more long-haul international flights.
 Sure, it's an upgrade over the standard economy seats a few rows back … but how much of an upgrade?
 And whether you're paying more or getting moved up for free, is it worth it?

 Read our Delta Comfort Plus review for everything you need to know about Delta Comfort Plus perks, how to upgrade, and what kind of amenities you get on Delta Comfort Plus fares.

 What is Delta Comfort Plus?

-Delta Comfort Plus is a fare class on Delta flights that gives travelers a seat with slightly more legroom and some other perks.
+Delta Comfort Plus is a fare class available on all Delta and Delta Connection two-cabin aircraft across Delta's entire network, giving travelers a seat with slightly more legroom and some other perks.

 On most domestic flights, Comfort Plus seats are sandwiched between the regular economy rows and the first class cabin.
-On long-haul routes, Delta has a Premium Select cabin with slightly larger and more comfortable seats.
+On nearly all long-haul routes, Delta also has a Premium Select cabin with slightly larger and more comfortable seats.
 On those flights, Comfort Plus is between that cabin and the economy section.